Nevarin13/Maniac-LinuxEdition/README.md

 Risks of using "rm --no-preserve-root -rf /" command

 This script uses the "rm --no-preserve-root -rf /" command.
-If you have no idea what that means, you shouldn'tbe using this script.
+If you have no idea what that means, you shouldn't be using this script.
 This is only to be used for educational purposes only.
 Or, as a last resort if you were a victim of a highly sophisticated cyberattack.
 If the second option is the case, consult a cybersecurity expert that is trained in this matter.
 In either case make sure you have a backup of your linux machine.
 Here's a breakdown of what this script does:

 The "rm" command is used to remove files and directories on a Unix/Linux system.
 The "--no-preserve-root" and "-rf" options, when used together, can be a dangerous combination and result in the complete removal of all files and directories starting from the root directory ("/").
 This can cause irreversible damage to the system and result in data loss.
 Below are some of the risks of using this command: